 Navigating Our Health: Top 5 Ways to Prevent Breast Cancer

 During the month of October there is a “Pink” spotlight placed on breast cancer awareness.
 Pink ribbons are everywhere.
 Even the NFL recognizes the importance of breast cancer awareness.
 But, what does it mean to you?
 Are you doing everything you can to reduce your risk of breast cancer or to detect it sooner?
-Here are 5 Things you should know:
+Here are five things you should know:

-- Men Can Get Breath Cancer Too.
-Although Women make up the majority of breast cancer cases, men can be at risk and should be aware of the signs and symptoms to look for.
+Although women make up the majority of breast cancer cases, men can be at risk and should be aware of the signs and symptoms to look for.
 Men with a family history of breast cancer and those whom have received radiation to the chest are more at risk.